Quentin-Clement/Moonshot-Project-Quentin-Clement/documents/functional-specification.md

 ### 3.1 Artificial Intelligence Model

 #### ➭ 3.1.1 Overview
 The AI model in **LiftGuard** is designed to analyze exercise videos uploaded by the user and provide detailed feedback on the user's form and technique.
-This functionality aims to help users optimize muscle activation, prevent injuries, and accelerate their progress in powerlifting or bodybuilding exercises.
+This functionality aims to help users optimize muscle activation, prevent injuries, and accelerate their progress in powerlifting exercises.

 As an initial version (MVP) and potentially until the end of the first phase, the AI model will focus exclusively on analyzing squats.
 New models for other exercises will be added in future phases.